Expectile hidden Markov regression models for analyzing cryptocurrency returns: Empirical application

-\red{with $\mu_{tk}^{Bitcoin}$ corresponding to the $\tau$-th conditional expectile of Bitcoin return at time $t$ in state $k$, while $r_{t}^{Crude \, \, Oil}$ denotes the return of the same date for Crude Oil, and similarly for the other indices.} \\ As a first step of the empirical analysis, in order to select the number of latent states we fit the proposed EHMM for different values of $K$ varying from 2 to 5 at three expectile levels $\tau = \{ 0.10, 0.50, 0.90 \}$, which allow us to focus on both downside and upside risks.
-To compare models with differing number of states, Table \ref{tab:aic_bic_icl} reports three widely employed penalized likelihood selection criteria \red{for $K$}, namely the AIC (\citealt{akaike1998information}), the BIC (\citealt{schwarz1978estimating}) and the ICL (\citealt{biernacki2000assessing}).
-As one can see, the AIC selects 5, or more, states, while BIC chooses $K = 4$ for all three expectile levels.
-This should not be surprising since the AIC tends to overestimate the true number of hidden states.
-On the contrary, ICL favors a more parsimonious choice as $K = 2$ is always considered to be the optimal number of states at $\tau = 0.10$, $\tau = 0.50$ and $\tau = 0.90$.
-For these reasons, and in order to clearly identify high and low volatility market conditions we thus consider the proposed EHMM with $K=2$ states for all three $\tau$ levels. \\ For the selected models, we report the \red{clustering} results in Figure \ref{fig:cl} at the investigated expectile levels.
-Each plot shows the time series of Bitcoin daily returns colored according to the estimated posterior probability of class membership, $\underset{k}{\max} \, \gamma_{t} (k)$, with the vertical dashed lines representing globally relevant events such as the Chinese stock market crash in 2015, the cryptocurrencies crash at the beginning of 2018, the COVID-19 market crash in March 2020, Biden's election at the USA presidency in November 2020 and the Russian invasion of Ukraine at the beginning of 2022.
-Here we clearly see that the latent components can be associated to specific market regimes characterized by low and high volatility periods.
-Specifically, light-blue points (State 1) tend to identify low returns, while dark-blue ones (State 2) correspond to periods of extreme positive and negative returns. \\ Moving on to the state-specific model parameters, Table \ref{tab:parest} shows the parameter estimates along with the standard errors (in brackets) computed by using the parametric bootstrap technique illustrated in Section \ref{subsec:inference} over $R = 1000$ resamples.
+Moving on to the state-specific model parameters, Table \ref{tab:parest} shows the parameter estimates along with the standard errors (in brackets) computed by using the parametric bootstrap technique illustrated in Section \ref{subsec:inference} over $R = 1000$ resamples.
 First, consistently with the quantile regression literature, the intercepts are increasing with $\tau$, with State 1 having lower values than State 2 for all $\tau$s.
 Second, it is interesting to observe that in the not-at-risk state (State 1) the S$\&$P500, Gold and the VIX index positively influence extreme left-tail ($\tau = 0.10$) movements of Bitcoin returns, while only S$\&$P500 and Gold significantly influence the right-tail ($\tau = 0.90$) expectiles of the cryptocurrency, exposing a connection during high volatility periods between traditional financial markets and Bitcoin both for negative and positive returns.
 At $\tau = 0.50$, instead, Bitcoin can be considered as a weak hedge during high volatility periods since it is not statistically associated with all the assets considered \citep{bouri2017bitcoin, bouri2017hedge}.
 In the at-risk state (State 2) we observe a positive influence of the S$\&$P500 and Gold across the conditional distribution of returns.
 Also, one can see that Crude Oil is negatively associated with the crypto returns at the $10$-th expectile.
-This finding is in line with \cite{bouri2020cryptocurrencies} but it is contrary to the works of \cite{dyhrberg2016hedging} and \cite{corbet2018exploring}, which may be due to the events and crises occurred in the last years.\\ Finally, the estimated state-dependent scale parameter $\sigma_1$ reflects more stable periods for the first state, meanwhile $\sigma_2$ contemplates rapid (positive and negative) peak and burst returns for the second state, confirming the graphical analysis conducted in Figure \ref{fig:cl}.
+This finding is in line with \cite{bouri2020cryptocurrencies} but it is contrary to the works of \cite{dyhrberg2016hedging} and \cite{corbet2018exploring}, which may be due to the events and crises occurred in the last years.\\ Finally, the estimated state-dependent scale parameter $\sigma_1$ reflects more stable periods for the first state, meanwhile $\sigma_2$ contemplates rapid (positive and negative) peak and burst returns for the second state, confirming the graphical analysis conducted in Figure \ref{fig:cl_MAP}.